-\begin{remark} The previously defined multiplication of polynomials is the usual multiplication of polynomials which is the same as in the commutative case except that the coefficients are not commutable, and therefore it is associative.
-But, let us show this by using Definition~\ref{noncprod}.
+\begin{remark} The previously defined multiplication of polynomials is the usual multiplication of polynomials which is the same as in the commutative case except that the coefficients do not commute, and therefore it is associative.
+But let us show this by using Definition~\ref{noncprod}.
 So, if $f,g,h \in R[x]$, then write $f(x)=\sum\limits_{j=0}^{n}a_jx^j$ and $g(x)=\sum\limits_{i=0}^{m}b_ix^i$.
 Now, Therefore This also shows that $((fg)h)(r)=(f(gh))(r)$ for every $r\in R$. \end{remark}